GiovanniPettorru/HybridDataset_for_RSSbasedLocalization/README.md

 </p>

 ## Devices
-Two types of devices were used to conduct the acquisition campaign: Raspberry Pi 4 model B for the Target node, Raspberry Pi Zero W for the anchor nodes.
+Three types of devices were used to conduct the acquisition campaign: Raspberry Pi 4 model B for the Target node, Raspberry Pi Zero W and Arduino Node MCU for the anchor nodes.

 <p align="center">
   <b> Anchor and Target devices </b>